View all our T&Cs and policies.

-The Service provides validation and enrichment as real-time and bulk services via a fixed and version controlled set of web services, which is maintained through adherence to the Experian Data Quality End of Service Life policy(EOSL) and through:
+The Service provides a single tenanted instance of Aperture Data Studio, which is maintained through adherence to the Experian Data Quality End of Service Life policy(EOSL).

 Experian Data Quality initially assesses the expected load on the Hosted Licensed Materials to ensure that the Service has sufficient storage capacity and responsiveness.
 If a customer foresees substantial changes to previously agreed data volumes, usage periods, or simultaneous users, the customer is required to notify Experian Data Quality in advance.

 Experian Data Quality is responsible for ensuring the availability of the Service to the customer.
-Our Services are hosted within data centres in multiple regions, to ensure continuity of Service for our customers.
+The Service is monitored.